Should I disclose oral herpes before kissing?

 So let’s get into this question a bit deeper, shall we?

-Here’s another way to think of this without herpes specifically as the topic … Here’s the scenario: Eight out of 10 people in a room are sick with the flu virus.
-All 10 people know before walking into the room that 80% of the people in that room are sick with the flu.
+Here’s another way to think of this without herpes specifically as the topic … Here’s the scenario: Five out of 10 people in a room are sick with the flu virus.
+All 10 people know before walking into the room that half of the people in that room are sick with the flu.
 Which group should be covering their mouths?
-The 8 people who are sick or the 2 people who aren’t?
+The 5 people who are sick or the 5 people who aren’t?
 You’ll find people to argue either point.
 What it comes down to is this: What does your integrity tell you to do considering the circumstances?
 Would you feel guilty if you kissed someone without telling them you are a carrier of oral herpes (cold sores)?
 (Of course it goes without saying that if you're having an actual active outbreak that you don't kiss people.)

 My personal opinion is we just have the conversation, regardless of whether or not herpes is on the mouth or genitals.
 It’s still an opportunity to have an important conversation and care about someone else’s health.
-Imagine if before we even kissed, a nonchalant “Hey, just FYI I get cold sores — just like 80% of everyone — and just wanted to let you know.
+Imagine if before we even kissed, a nonchalant “Hey, just FYI I get cold sores — just like about half of everyone — and just wanted to let you know.
 Do you get cold sores?”
 Doesn’t have to be a dealbreaker-feeling conversation.
 No shame.
 No guilt.
 No weirdness.
 Just a simple conversation about herpes.
 No biggie.
 That’s the world I want to live in.
 Where everyone can talk openly about something simple like herpes so it can open the door to deeper conversations and deeper connection.

 "Yeah, but what about kissing ‘down there’?"
 (Nudge, nudge)

 This confusing double standard between no shame in oral herpes, but too much shame in genital herpes is proof positive to me that our culture has a severe sexual shaming problem.
 The fact that we get something through kissing doesn’t have any stigma, but if we get something through expressing ourselves sexually, that's shameful?
 Time to realize that sex is a natural, beautiful thing.
 No shame belongs in sex.
-So how do we shift it?
-With ourselves first.
-Accept yourself with herpes.
-Disclose with self-acceptance and integrity.
-The stigma will shift.